Mahomes, Kelce are headed back to the Super Bowl after Chiefs shut down Ravens 17-10

+After all the moments this season when they looked disjointed and vulnerable, the Chiefs are headed back to the Super Bowl for the fourth time in five years.

-BALTIMORE (AP) — Patrick Mahomes and Travis Kelce were at their magnificent best in the first half, and Kansas City's defense delivered another masterpiece against Lamar Jackson and Baltimore, helping the Chiefs reach the Super Bowl for the fourth time in five years with a 17-10 victory in the AFC championship game Sunday.
+Mahomes and Kelce were at their magnificent best in the first half, and Kansas City’s defense delivered another masterpiece against Lamar Jackson and the Ravens, leading the Chiefs to a 17-10 victory in the AFC championship game Sunday.

 Kelce caught 11 passes for 116 yards and a touchdown, and now the big question at next month's Super Bowl in Las Vegas is whether his girlfriend Taylor Swift will be able to make it there in the middle of her tour.
-The pop star was on hand again Sunday, and the 34-year-old Kelce was at his best.
+The pop star was on hand again Sunday, and it was a milestone day for the 34-year-old Kelce, who surpassed Jerry Rice's career record for postseason receptions.

-“The Chiefs are still the Chiefs,” said Kelce, who broke Jerry Rice’s career record for receptions in the postseason.
-“And believe it — you’ve got to fight for your right to party!
-Believe it, baby, we’re going to Las Vegas.”

 Swift's presence has turned the Chiefs into even more of a glamour team than they already were, but it's been more of a blue-collar performance on the field this season.
-Aside from Kelce, Mahomes hasn't had the receiving playmakers he's enjoyed in years past.
+Aside from Kelce, Mahomes' playmakers haven't been as threatening as in years past.

+Only once this season has Kansas City scored more than 31 points, and a home loss on Christmas to the Las Vegas Raiders — on the same day Baltimore made a statement with a win at San Francisco — seemed to indicate that the Chiefs' days atop the AFC were numbered.

-Instead, the defense has been a big part of why Kansas City won the AFC West and eventually prevailed in two straight road playoff games against Buffalo and Baltimore to win the conference.
+Playing on the road in the playoffs for the first time with Mahomes, the Chiefs beat Buffalo and Baltimore in back-to-back weeks to win the conference.

-“It’s been a heck of a year.
-We’ve been underdogs the last few games,” Mahomes said.
-“We never feel like underdogs.
-We’ve got a lot of guys on this team that know how to win.
-When the playoffs get around, they’re here to make it happen.
-And now we’re in the Super Bowl.
-The job’s not done.”
+“I've never doubted, no,” coach Andy Reid said.
+“That's not how we roll.”

 The Chiefs led 17-7 at halftime, and Justin Tucker's 43-yard field goal with 2:34 to play was the only scoring of the second half.
-Baltimore kicked deep after that, and on third-and-9, Mahomes connected with Marquez Valdes-Scantling — one of his most-maligned receivers — on a 32-yard pass that sealed the game.
+Baltimore kicked deep after that, and on third-and-9, Mahomes connected with Valdes-Scantling, who held on and knew exactly what that catch meant.

+“We’re going to the Super Bowl," he said.
+"That was it.
+I knew we needed one first down to get us to the goal, and they trusted me to go get one.”

 Mahomes went 30 of 39 for 241 yards and a touchdown.